Hortense Spillers

-Hortense J. Spillers (born April 24, 1942) is an American literary critic, Black Feminist scholar and the Gertrude Conaway Vanderbilt Professor at Vanderbilt University.
-A scholar of the African diaspora, Spillers is known for her essays on African-American literature, collected in Black, White, and In Color: Essays on American Literature and Culture, published by the University of Chicago Press in 2003, and Comparative American Identities: Race, Sex, and Nationality in the Modern Text, a collection edited by Spillers published by Routledge in 1991.
+Hortense J. Spillers (born April 24, 1942) is an American literary critic, Black feminist scholar, and professor emeritus at Vanderbilt University.
+Spillers is known for her work on African-American literature, collected in Black, White, and In Color: Essays on American Literature and Culture, published by the University of Chicago Press in 2003, and Comparative American Identities: Race, Sex, and Nationality in the Modern Text, published by Routledge in 1991.

 Life

-Spillers received her B.A. degree from University of Memphis in 1964, M.A. in 1966, and her Ph.D. in English at Brandeis University in 1974.
-While at the University of Memphis, she was a disc jockey for the all-black radio station WDIA.
+Spillers grew up in Memphis, Tennessee.
+She received her B.A. degree from University of Memphis in 1964 and M.A. in 1966, and her Ph.D. in English at Brandeis University in 1974.
+While at the University of Memphis, she was a disc jockey for the all-Black radio station WDIA.

 She has held positions at Haverford College, Wellesley College, Emory University, and Cornell University.
-Her work has been recognized with awards from the Rockefeller and Ford Foundations.
-In 2013, she was the founding editor of the scholarly journal The A-Line Journal, A Journal of Progressive Commentary.
+She has received grants from the Rockefeller and Ford Foundations.
+In 2013, she was the founding editor of The A-Line: A Journal of Progressive Thought.

-Critical work
+Spillers was elected to the American Academy of Arts and Sciences in 2021.
+She received an honorary doctorate from Yale University in 2024.

+Work

+"Mama's Baby, Papa's Maybe"

-Spillers is best known for her 1987 scholarly essay "Mama's Baby, Papa's Maybe: An American Grammar Book," one of the most cited essays in African-American literary studies.
+Spillers is best known for her 1987 scholarly essay "Mama's Baby, Papa's Maybe: An American Grammar Book", one of the most cited essays in African-American literary studies.
+Through naming typical stereotypes ascribed to Black women, Spillers refuted the negative perceptions asserted throughout the Moynihan Report.

 The essay is considered to be especially important to the field of Afro-pessimism, as many of the field's most prominent theorists—Frank Wilderson III, Saidiya Hartman, and Calvin L. Warren—draw on Spillers' ideas throughout their works.
-Despite this, Spillers does not identify as an Afro-pessimist.
-The essay brings together Spillers' investments in African-American studies, feminist theory, semiotics, and cultural studies to articulate a theory of African-American female gender construction.
+However, Spillers does not identify as an Afro-pessimist.
+The essay brings together Spillers' work in African-American studies, feminist theory, semiotics, and cultural studies to articulate a theory of African-American female gender construction.

-In 2003, she published the book Black, White, and in Color, a collection of essays spanning the course of her career.
-Some of these were inspired by the 1982 Barnard Center Conference, called "Sex Conference."
-Spillers attended this conference and was struck by the lack of representation of black women's sexuality, and how the dominance of whiteness in feminist spaces was leading to hierarchies within feminism and sexuality.
-Thus a prominent chapter in Spillers's book, entitled "Interstices: A Small Drama of Words," re-examines the harmful characterization of black women in literature and in society at large.
-She approaches these topics through a grammarly lens, and reappropriates the term "Interstices" from a computer science phrase to a description of the flaws in our modern language that allow some things to metaphorically "slip through the cracks".
-She notes problems with words such as "feminism" and "woman" and emphasizes the power that comes with the ability to speak.
-Spillers argues that black women's sexuality is poorly described in speech because of institutions of white supremacy, which in turn objectifies and silences them.